Wegovy vs. Ozempic: what is the difference?

 If you are struggling with overweight and obesity or are living with type 2 diabetes, you’ve likely heard of Wegovy and Ozempic.
 Both medications are GLP-1s (glucagon-like peptide-1 receptor agonists) and contain the same active ingredient (semaglutide).
 Since the two drugs have the same active ingredient, it is fair to ask: is Wegovy the same as Ozempic?

-The answer is yes, and no. Wegovy and Ozempic are the same drugs, sold under different brand names.
-The main difference is the amount of semaglutide in each pen, and what they’ve been approved for.
+The answer is yes…and no. Wegovy and Ozempic are the same drugs, sold under different brand names.
+The main differences are the amount of semaglutide in each pen and what they’ve been approved for.
 Semaglutide was first approved under the brand name Ozempic in 2017 as a treatment for type 2 diabetes.
-In 2021, the FDA approved the drug under the brand name Wegovy as a weight loss medication.
+In 2021, the US Food and Drug Administration (FDA) approved the drug under the brand name Wegovy as a weight loss medication.
 Doctors often prescribe both for weight loss, but there are a few key differences between them.

 Wegovy Important Safety Information: Read more about serious warnings and safety info.